Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Extensions to other types of influence specifications

-Using the characterization of strictly monotonic kinetics provided in Lemma~\ref{lemma-mono0}, we find that the two definitions differ in (ii), where it is required that $a_i=b_i$ for all $i\in I^+_{\yy}\cup I_{\yy}$ and not just for $i\in\supp(y)$.
+Using the characterization of strictly monotonic kinetics provided in Lemma~\ref{lemma-mono0}, we find that the two definitions differ in (ii), where it is required that $a_i=b_i$ for all $i\in z^+_{j}\cup z_{j}^-$ and not just for $i\in\supp(y_j)$.
 In this sense, Definition~\ref{def-mono} imposes a weaker requirement on the kinetics than Definition~\ref{def-mono0} and

-In \cite{shinar-conc}, an influence specification $\mmI$ must fulfill $I_{\yy}(S_i)=1$ for $i\in\supp(y)$, which is not required in this paper.
+In \cite{shinar-conc}, an influence specification $Z$ must fulfill $z_{j,i}=+$ for $i\in\supp(y_j)$.
 Definition \ref{def-mono0} stipulates that all species play an equal role in the definition, whereas Definition \ref{def-mono} singles out the species in the reactant complex to have special importance.
 Below we show that our determinant criterion also applies to the broader definition of influence specification.